Ricardicus/ric-script/README.md

 I am developing my first programming language!

-Parsing layer complete,
-will dig into the code generation or interpretation now.
+Parsing layer complete, continously working on the interpreter for my language now.
+In the future I might make it possible to compile the program to some sort of intermediate codes that I can build a much smaller interpreter for (some sort of virtual RISC).
-Not sure what target there will be yet.
+Not sure what target there will be (if so).

 The samples folder contains ric scripts with OK syntax.